-backup\path (required)
+backup_path (required)

-Create the BART backup catalog and specify the path to the file system parent directory where BART database server backups and archived WAL files are stored.
-Ensure the BART user account owns the location specified in the backup\path parameter.
+Use this field to specify the path to the file system parent directory where all BART backups and archived WAL files will be stored.
+Ensure the BART user account owns the location specified in the backup_path parameter.

-pg\basebackup\path (required)
+pg_basebackup_path (required)